 Gladia vs AWS Transcribe streaming — which has more stable partial transcripts for voice agents?

-Quick Answer: For production voice agents, Gladia’s streaming API typically delivers more stable, low-latency partial transcripts than AWS Transcribe, which means fewer “flapping” hypotheses, fewer rewrites mid-sentence, and more reliable real-time agent assist.
+Quick Answer: For production voice agents, Gladia’s streaming API is engineered for more stable, low-latency partial transcripts than AWS Transcribe, especially in noisy, multilingual, or telephony environments.
+That stability directly reduces hallucinated intents, double-triggered actions, and awkward agent interruptions.

 Frequently Asked Questions